Bhupendra437/Assign6_workflows-logging/README.md

-# Testing calculator with faker
+# Going from Scripts to App